 A black printer separation that contains picture elements ranging from the whitest highlight to the darkest shadow, and prints dots in every part of the picture.
 Half-scale black only prints dots in the darker area of a reproduction

 Type of web press that can print sixteen-page signatures.
-The flat trim size is typically 23 by 35 inch.
-This type of press uses rolls that are 35 to 40 inch wide.
+The flat trim size is typically 23 by 35 inches.
+This type of press uses rolls that are 35 to 40 inches wide.
 It is sometimes referred to as a sixteen-page web.

 A term for the fibers that project from the paper surface.

 A font in which gray pixel values are used to smooth edges of type by filling in the spaces between dense pixels on the edge of jaggies – a form of anti-aliasing.